Board Certified Podiatrists | Expert Foot & Ankle Care

 Morton’s Neuroma: Everything You Need to Know from a Podiatrist

 The sensation of a burning, aching ball of the foot — as though a pebble is lodged in your shoe, or your sock is bunched under the ball of your foot — combined with numbness and shooting pain between the third and fourth toes is so characteristic that experienced podiatrists can often diagnose Morton’s neuroma from the patient’s description alone before any examination.
-It’s one of the more distinctive pain presentations in podiatry, it’s common, and it has a wide range of effective treatment options.
+It’s one of the more distinctive pain presentations in podiatry, it’s common, and it has a many effective treatment options.

 What Is Morton’s Neuroma?